-A Noise Feasibility Study (NFS) (dated October 25, 2021) was prepared by HGC Engineering in support of the proposed development.
+A Noise Feasibility Study (NFS) (dated October 29, 2021) was prepared by Candevcon Limited in support of the proposed development.
 The NFS assesses significant noise sources in the vicinity of the proposed Draft Plan of Subdivision and the residential lots and blocks that are anticipated to be impacted by said noise sources.
-NFS determined that the primary source of noise is road traffic on Highway 50, Clarkway Drive, the Proposed East/West Arterial Road and interior streets such as

-Street 'A' and Street 'B'.
-The NFS also includes an analysis on stationary noise exceedances from existing industries and the future bus maintenance facility to the east of the subject property.
+The NFS determined that the principal noise source is vehicular traffic on Clarkway Drive, Street 'A' and Street 'B'.
+There are existing industrial/commercial facilities that are approximately 700m away from the nearest residential lot.
+A proposed bus maintenance facility is to be located approximately 500m away from the nearest residential lot.
+Based on the separation distances from the proposed residential development and the rooftop barriers that will be installed at the source of the rooftop equipment, the sound levels from both of these facilities will not exceed the MECP limits at the proposed development.
 Staff have reviewed the submitted study and found it capable of supporting the proposed development given the recommendations for noise mitigation measures and clauses to be included in the purchase and sale agreements.